ArduPilot/ardupilot_wiki/common/source/docs/common-vio-tracking-camera.rst

 Configure ArduPilot
 ===================

-Connect to the flight controller with a ground station (i.e. Mission Planner) and check that the following parameters are set as shown below:
+Connect to the autopilot with a ground station (i.e. Mission Planner) and check that the following parameters are set as shown below:

 - `AHRS_EKF_TYPE <http://ardupilot.org/copter/docs/parameters.html#ahrs-ekf-type>`__ = 2 (the default) to use EKF2 (as of this writing, EKF3 is **not** supported for handling external navigation data)
 - `EK2_ENABLE <http://ardupilot.org/copter/docs/parameters.html#ek2-enable>`__ = 1 (the default)